Marian Johnson -Thompson, Ph.D.

 She has served as reviewer/consultant for several federal agencies, academic institutions and the private sector.
 Among her board memberships are: the NC Environmental Defense Fund; Susan G. Komen for the Cure, Triangle of the Coast affiliate; external advisory boards for The Rutgers’s University ADVANCE; and the Center for Research on Minority Health, MD Anderson Cancer Center.

-Her honors include: the 2009 Howard University Outstanding Alumni Achievement Award; several NIEHS and NIH Director’s Awards; the 2004 Alice Evans Award--American Society for Microbiology for her major contributions toward the full participation and advancement of women in microbiology; the 2003 Thurgood Marshall Alumni Award; the 2001 UMBC Meyerhoff Mentor of the Year; and the 1994 Geraldine P. Woods Sciences Award.
-She is an elected Fellow of the American Academy of Microbiology and of the American Association for the Advancement of Science.
-She received BS and MS degrees from Howard University and a PhD degree in Molecular Virology from Georgetown University Medical School.
+Her honors include the 2009 Howard University Outstanding Alumni Achievement Award; several NIEHS and NIH Director’s Awards; the 2004 Alice Evans Award--American Society for Microbiology for her major contributions toward the full participation and advancement of women in microbiology; the 2003 Thurgood Marshall Alumni Award; the 2001 UMBC Meyerhoff Mentor of the Year; and the 1994 Geraldine P. Woods Sciences Award.
+She is an elected fellow of the American Academy of Microbiology and of the American Association for the Advancement of Science.
+She received Bachelor of Science and Master of Science degrees from Howard University and her doctoral degree in molecular virology from Georgetown University Medical School.

 Dr. Johnson-Thompson served as Alumni Trustee from 2011 to 2014.